-He really caught on to the business in a hurry.
-He started organizing, hiring office help and making my life much easier.
 Being recently divorced, he was feeling his oats.
 He had a new story to tell about his love life daily.
 He kept all the guy entertained.
-One of the first things he did was bought a shiny red Corvette.
+One of the first things he did was to buy a shiny red Corvette.
 He got speeding tickets on a regular basis.
 It began to occur to me that all of his craziness hadn’t completely left him.
 But as long as he did his job, I didn’t get too excited.
 I often wondered how a guy could continue to rack up all those tickets and keep his driver’s license.

 They had him in a holding area at the jail and when I entered I could tell he was shaken.
 I ask the desk sergeant in charge, if I could speak to him in private.
 He allowed us to go out into an adjacent hallway.
 I told Winfield that the only way I would get him out is if he would go confess and tell the officer he had been using my name and racked up several tickets in my name also .
 If he didn’t go back in and get it all straightened out, I was leaving and he was going to stay.
 Reluctantly on Winfield’s part, we returned to the booking room, where he started explaining to the police sergeant what he had done.